 This simple recipe for coconut shrimp soup is a tropical spin on your usual noodle soup.
-Sweet coconut and shrimp make this a delicous lunchtime treat!
+Full of tasty flavors!

 Okay, maybe behind chocolate too — but still at the very head of the class.

 So this speedy little soup is a great favorite of mine.
 It combines shrimp and coconut milk with pasta and it all comes together in a delicious, rich-tasting mixture that is part soup, part stew, and totally wonderful.

 - Canola Oil

 - Fresh Ginger